mergeability/mergeable-readthedoc-dev/docs/configuration.rst

 Validators are checks that mergeable will process in order to determine whether an action should be executed.

 .. note::
-Each validator have certain events that it can support, so keep an eye for them.
+    Each validator have certain events that it can support, so keep an eye out for them.

 Approvals